ewine-project/SUMO_optimization/README.md

 ### Node-red

 In the previous example, a multi-objective black-box system was optimized inside a MATLAB framework.
 Now let us see how it is done using external frameworks outside MATLAB.
 This time, we will use the [node-red](https://nodered.org/) graphical framework.
-Node-red is a front-end built on top of the [node.js](https://nodejs.org/) JavaScript runtime engine and is used for wiring together hardware devices, APIs and online services in new and interesting ways.
+Node-red is a front-end built on top of the [node.js](https://nodejs.org/) JavaScript runtime engine and is used for wiring together hardware devices, APIs and online services.
 In order to use the SUMO toolbox within the node-red framework, we have built a generic SUMO node which internally calls a MATLAB daemon program.
-By default MATLAB is designed to work as a standalone program where it gets started to execute commands/scripts and stopped at the end of operation.
+By default MATLAB is designed to work as a standalone program, where it started to execute commands/scripts and stopped at the end of operation.
 There is no built in mechanism to run MATLAB as a daemon program and use it as a background service.
-The advantage of doing this saves MATLAB's startup time that would rather pile-up and consumes a huge portion of the experimentation time specially when performing iterative and optimization problems.
+By doing this, we save startup time that would rather pile-up and consume a huge portion of the experimentation time, specially when performing iterative and optimization problems.

 ### Running MATLAB as a daemon program

-MATLAB is created to run as a standalone program and we have to make a little modification to make it run as a daemon program.
-For this, we used a Bash script and a Mex program from [MATLAB File Exchange](https://nl.mathworks.com/matlabcentral/fileexchange/30120-matlab-daemon).
+MATLAB is created to run as a standalone program and we will make modifications to run it as a daemon program.
+For this, we used a Bash script and a Mex MATLAB program from [File Exchange](https://nl.mathworks.com/matlabcentral/fileexchange/30120-matlab-daemon).

 Copy the MATLAB daemon (matlabd) program to the /usr/local/bin/ directory.
 ```bash